 International Organizations

-There are several international organizations that promote international education and diplomacy that also offer grants, scholarships, and other forms of aid to students.
+There are several international organizations that promote international education and diplomacy that also offer multiple funding possibilities.
 The Fulbright Foreign Student Program, for instance, enables international graduate students to come to the United States to study and conduct research and provides approximately 4,000 scholarships a year to students like you who wish to study in the United States.

 According to WES.org, obtaining a degree from a US university often provides students with more opportunities to get higher-paying, professional-class employment.
-If you are committed to studying in the United States, do your research, find the international organizations that may be able to help you with grants, scholarships, or other forms of financial aid.
+If you are committed to studying in the United States, do your research and find the international organizations that may be able to help you with financial aid.

 Get Financial Aid from the US Government